 There are plenty of ways to communicate with each other, such as phone calls, messaging, and video conferencing.
-Unfortunately, this also means with more platforms and channels, there are also more distractions.
+Unfortunately, this also means that with more platforms and channels, there are more distractions.
 A digital presence status solves this challenge by allowing users to mute notifications with a “do not disturb” status.
 With muted alerts and colleagues informed you’d prefer not to be disturbed, users can better focus on work.

 Email has become a staple in business communications, but it’s not always the most efficient communication method.
 Presence facilitates faster collaboration by showing team members’ statuses, so colleagues contact only those available for immediate response.
-Messaging coupled with an online presence is powerful as it makes it easier to determine when it is appropriate or timely to communicate with whom.
+Messaging coupled with an online presence is powerful as it makes it easier to determine when it’s appropriate or timely to communicate with whom.

 Digital work has challenged coordination and collaboration, with users developing a tendency to work in silos.
 User presence features assist in building a friendlier environment among team members.
 Without presence information, a busy colleague unable to immediately respond to a message may be seen as unresponsive, leading to internal frustration.
 With presence features, you know when someone is available, so reaching out is done confidently.